Understand Windows Defender Application Control (WDAC) policy rules and file rules

 Windows Defender Application Control policy rules

 To modify the policy rule options of an existing WDAC policy XML, use Set-RuleOption.
 The following examples show how to use this cmdlet to add and remove a rule option on an existing WDAC policy:

 To ensure that UMCI is enabled for a WDAC policy that was created with the

 -UserPEs(user mode) option, add rule option 0 to an existing policy by running the following command:

-Set-RuleOption -FilePath <Path to policy> -Option 0
+Set-RuleOption -FilePath <Path to policy XML> -Option 0

-Note that a policy that was created without the
+A policy created without the

 To disable UMCI on an existing WDAC policy, delete rule option 0 by running the following command: